parrt/msan501-old/projects/hashtable.md

 </html>
 ```

-Notice that the links are URLs just like you see going to website except they refer to a file on the local disk instead of another machine because of the `file://` prefix.
+Notice that the links are URLs just like you see going to websites except they refer to a file on the local disk instead of another machine because of the `file://` prefix.

 ```
 file:///Users/parrt/msan/parrt-hashtable/data/slate/49/ArticleIP_12436.txt
 ```

-(My data is stored in a slightly different spot than yours will be maybe.)
+(My data is stored in a slightly different spot than yours will be.)

 ### Creating an index using `dict`